mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a file 11-directories_permissions

-Wrote  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users using "sudo find . -type d -exec chmod ugo=+x {} \;"
+Wrote  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users using "chmod -R a+X"